iCliniq Logo

 Thank you for your query.
 I read your query and understood your concern.

 According to your statement, you have been suffering from chronic rhinosinusitis with nasal polyps for the last 14 years.
-According to your blood report that is provided here (attachment removed to protect the patient’s identity) your eosinophils count is 0.5 cells/mcL where the normal value is mentioned between 0 to 0.4.
+According to your blood report that is provided here (attachment removed to protect the patient’s identity), your eosinophil count is 0.5 cells/mcL, where the normal value is mentioned between 0 and 0.4.
 First of all, most lab reports mention that 0 to 0.5 or 0.6 x 10^9/L is considered the normal range of eosinophil count.

-As you have rhinosinusitis, from my point of view your eosinophils count is normal or according to your lab range mildly elevated as your lab range is 0 to 0.4.
-In your case, eosinophils count can be mildly elevated as you have rhino sinusitis which is quite a common scenario.
-As you have a positive family history of bronchial asthma, for that reason your physician has predicted that you are prone to develop bronchial asthma in the long run which does not indicate that you will definitely develop bronchial asthma in your lifetime.
-It can be possible that your body's immunity system will become hampered or decline in the long run in your older age due to any causes.
+As you have rhinosinusitis, from my point of view, your eosinophil count is normal or, according to your lab range, mildly elevated, as your lab range is 0 to 0.4.
+In your case, the eosinophil count can be mildly elevated as you have rhinosinusitis, which is quite a common scenario.
+As you have a positive family history of bronchial asthma, your physician has predicted that you are prone to develop bronchial asthma in the long run, which does not indicate that you will definitely develop bronchial asthma in your lifetime.
+It is possible that your body's immune system will become hampered or decline in the long run in your older age due to any causes.

 From my point of view, your present eosinophils count is quite normal for you due to having rhino sinusitis.
 So, there is nothing to be worried about at present.